 Thyroid Health Tips

 Do you know what your thyroid is, where it is, and what it does?
-You’re not alone if you answered with a no. Your thyroid gland is shaped a little like a butterfly.
-You can find this gland toward the front of your neck in the lower portion.
+You’re not alone if you answered with a no. Your thyroid gland is shaped a little like a butterfly shaped gland and plays a vital role in your overall thyroid health.
+You can find this small endocrine gland toward the front of your neck in the lower portion, just below the Adam’s apple.
 You can’t feel or see this gland if it’s healthy and functioning like it should be.
-It’s usually a good indicator that something is wrong if you can feel it or even see it when you look.
+It’s usually a good indicator that something is wrong if you can feel it or even see it when you look, which may suggest a thyroid nodule or goiter.

-This small gland plays a huge role in helping regulate several systems in your body.
+This small endocrine gland plays a huge role in helping regulate several systems in your body.

 It is part of the endocrine system, the body’s communication network, where glands house hormones that act as chemical messengers and transmit information to various parts of the body.
-Every single cell in the body relies on thyroid hormone.
+Every single cell in the body relies on thyroid hormone for proper function.

 WHAT ARE THE FUNCTIONS OF THE THYROID?